rescript-lang/rescript-vscode/README.md

 Go to VSCode, Command Palette (cmd-shift-p) -> "Extensions: Install from VSIX", then select the `rescript-vscode.vsix` you just downloaded.

+The plugin activates on `.res` and `.resi` files.
+If you've already got Reason-Language-Server installed, it's possible that the latter took precedence over this one.
+Make sure you're using this plugin ("ReScript syntax") rather than Reason-Language-Server ("BuckleScript syntax").

 ## Features

 - Syntax highlighting (`.res`, `.resi`).